Skip to content

 What foods are rich in vitamin C?

-Significant amounts of vitamin C are only found in fruit and vegetables.
-Red peppers, broccoli and kale are particularly rich in this valuable vitamin.
+Notable amounts of vitamin C are only found in fruits and vegetables.
+Particularly high amounts of the valuable vitamin are found in red peppers, broccoli and kale.

-What functions does vitamin C have in the body?
+What are the functions of vitamin C in the body?

 Vitamin C is a valuable antioxidant that protects your cells.
-It also helps with metabolic processes, immune defense and cancer prevention.
+It also helps in metabolic processes, immune defense and cancer prevention.
 It also increases the absorption of iron.

 Is vitamin C water-soluble or fat-soluble?